prebid/prebid.github.io/prebid/native-implementation.md

 {: .alert.alert-warning :}
 When using 'Send All Bids' mode you should update `pbNativeTagData.adId = "%%PATTERN:hb_adid_BIDDERCODE%%";` for each bidder’s creative.

+{: .alert.alert-info :}
+Note the URL to the [Prebid Universal Creative](/overview/prebid-universal-creative.html) shown in this example uses the format where %%PATTERN:hb_format%% resolves to load native.js instead of banner.js or video.js.

 Example CSS:
 ``` css